apache/skywalking-satellite/README.md

 git submodule update
 make build
 ```
 Due to system compatibility problems, some plugins of SkyWalking Satellite cannot be used in Windows system.
-If you need to compile SkyWalking Satellite on Windows platform, please read [the doc](docs/en/guides/compile/compile.md).
+Check the corresponding documentation to see whether the plugin is available on Windows.

 # Commands
 |  Commands| Flags   | Description  |